10 Best Reasons To Learn How To Paddle a Kayak or Paddleboard

 Kotler says: “Ammon’s desire for river intimacy is rooted in an even bigger desire: the deep ache to participate in the fundamental components of creation: elemental powers, eons of time.”

-I like to call this desire: Primal, and I believe it is rooted in all of us.
-This is why I Kayak, SUP, and Surfski, and why I believe you should too, Paddle sports easily provide the three strongest ‘external triggers” to enter flow:
+I like to call this desire Primal.
+I believe it is rooted in all of us.
+This is why I kayak, SUP, and surf ski, and why I believe you should too.
+Paddle sports easily provide the three strongest external triggers to enter flow:

 GO SLOW TO FLOW

 Once discovered, it can unleash the most potent combination of chemicals the human body has to offer: norepinephrine, nitric oxide, dopamine, anandamide, serotonin, and oxytocin.
 Flow is a multi-trillion dollar pharmaceutical industry already inside of you.
 Frankly, it’s how we humans have gotten here.
-Without it, our species would have withered on the vine of evolution long ago.
+Without it, our species would have withered on the vine a long ago.
 Some call it magic.

-Most Top 10 Reason Lists for why you should kayak or SUP will often include these words: because its’ easy, fun, and anyone can do it.
+Most “Top 10 Reason Lists” for why you should kayak or SUP will often include these words: because its’ easy, fun, and anyone can do it.

 BETTER THAN ANY BOTTLE

 All these reasons to paddle kayaks and paddle boards are quite time tested and true!
 Often, you can achieve basic flow states by just being out of the office, on a beautiful patch of water, in nature, on a calm sunny day, with no place to be.
 Then, add some paddling, or maybe casting with your favorite fishing rod.
 For many, this is just what the doctor or your soul ordered.
 A simple activity, yet a true blessing.
 For most people, this pure “recreational” paddling is just right to help balance a busy life.

 Moreover, just being near or on water has proven to be its own wonder drug in recent studies.
 Check out: Wallace Nichols Book called Blue Mind.